LampardNguyen234/drng/README.md

 * Lampard (lnhatthanh.nguyen@gmail.com)

 ## Assumptions
-For the sake for convenience for programming the flow of the protocol, we make a few assumptions as follows:
+For the sake of convenience in programming the flow of the protocol, we make a few assumptions as follows:
 1. The number of parties is known beforehand as shown in the `config.py` file.
 In practice, there should be an initialization stage for parties to register.
 For the sake of implementation convenience, we discard this phase.
 2. The **Requester** will publish the final random beacon `M` and the corresponding proof `(c, z)` onto the **PDL**.
 In practice, this is not required.
 3. Key sharing is secure and trusted.